pauloba/tamapy/README.md

 If you want to play with a real Tamagotchi you can buy one, since they survived through the 90s to our days and are still available for purchase!

+# How to play
+You need to install python3 on your system and the following libraries using pip:

+`pip install requests datetime`

+Make sure to install these libraries before running the program.

+If you want to play I won't ruin the fun explaining the logic here, but of course you can have a look at the code if you want to.

+To play, run the command:

+`python3 tamapy.py`